Image Optimization for Web

 Your photos have a better chance of ending up on the web these days than being printed.
 It is embarrassing to have your image take longer than 10 seconds to download onto a page.
-This tutorial will teach you how to optimize your photos for the web so that people can easily see your photographs and also so that your photographs are protected.
+In this tutorial, Optimizing Photos for Web, we will teach you how to optimize your photos so that people can easily see your photographs and also so that your photographs are protected.

 Optimization in Photoshop